JohnMurray/laces/NOTES.md

 the AST at which point I would walk through it and determine what is being used.
 I'll also need to identify all of the classes/modules that come from the Std Lib some way or another.

+---

+# CLI Usage

+The program will be callable from the command line via a gem-binary using rake in the following formats

+    influential build:cache              # just cache the dependency graph influential build:alg:primary        # process primary link alg influential build:alg:secondary      # process secondary link alg influential build:alg:std_lib        # process std_lib alg

+Note that the algorithms will be dynamically loaded into the project such that the algorithms will be pluggable.